Medically Reviewed by Smitha Bhandari, MD on November 11, 2021

 Sometimes your pet really can be your best friend, and that's good therapy.
-When you play with him, you take your mind off your problems.
-And when you take care of him, you're focused on something outside yourself, which can be therapeutic.
+When you play with them, you take your mind off your problems.
+And when you take care of them, you're focused on something outside yourself, which can be therapeutic.

 Eat Smart to Lift Mind and Body